Actify

 2-Minute Shift-Overlap Check-In

-During the 10-minute window when day and night shifts overlap, add a 2-minute non-clinical check-in after the patient handover.
-One question: 'What's one good thing that happened this shift?'
-It takes 120 seconds, costs nothing, and is the single most effective micro-intervention for reducing the emotional isolation that drives healthcare burnout.
+During the 10-minute window when day and night shifts overlap, add one 2-minute question after the patient handover: 'What's one good thing that happened this shift?'
+Takes 120 seconds, costs nothing.
+Completely opt-in — nobody has to answer.
+It's the single most effective micro-intervention for reducing the emotional isolation that drives healthcare burnout.

 2 minShift overlap groupFree